LillianHo5/cse15l-lab-reports/lab-report-1-week-2.md

 The file, Hello.java, is being copied to the course specific account.
 You can check if the file has been copied by connecting to the remote server and running the `ls` command!

 Below is another example of the `scp` command being run.
-After moving a file named *WhereAmI.java* to the remote server under my course specific account, I was prompted to enter my password to complete the process.
+After moving a file named *WhereAmI.java* to the remote server under my course specific account, I was prompted to enter my password to complete the process (see example below).

 ![Week 1 Example](scpCommand.png)

+After entering your password, the file should appear in your account on the remote server!
 ## Setting an SSH Key
 You have probably noticed how time-consuming it might be to type (or copy and paste) our password, everytime we want to connect to the server through `ssh` or copying files using `scp`.